ISI-TechKnAcq/techknacq-core/README.md

 ### The configuration file
-An example of the configuration file is [here](https://github.com/ISI-TechknAcq/techknacq-core/blob/master/config.txt)
+An example of the configuration file is [here](https://github.com/ISI-TechknAcq/techknacq-core/blob/master/config.txt) Basically, we need to specify the mapping from pedogical type to a score (double type) the parameter value: e.g., the relevence threshold the coefficent weight for each feature (i.e., the weight controls the contribution of each feature in ordering documents)

 all the other input files are using the same format as specfied as above.